- COVID-19 Updates

 9. Sucrose Bakery

 One of the newest bakeries in town, Sucrose provides Saint Charles with baked goods made with seasonal, local and natural ingredients.
-Its sweets are heavily influenced with a European flair.
-Some of Sucrose's must-try items include seasonal crostata, individual sized cakes, the brookie (brownie and cookie in one) and its NY-style coffee cake.
+Its sweets have a European flair.
+Some of Sucrose's must-try items include seasonal crostata, individual cakes, the brookie (brownie and cookie in one) and its NY-style coffee cake.
 And if you are looking for something with that European influence, try the macaroons, canelés and rugelach.
-If you're looking for a classic standby, Sucrose knows how to put together a chocolate chip cookie.
+If you're looking for a classic standby, Sucrose knows how to make a perfect chocolate chip cookie.
 With a scientific approach to texture and flavor, it comes out perfectly soft and buttery every time.

 So, if you're dropping into Saint Charles, make sure to check out one of these shops for delicious sweets and treats.
 Or make a whole day of it and taste a treat from each!